maximdudai/kahoot/README.md

 - Backend: ExpressJS
 - Real-time interaction: SocketIO

+## Creating a JSON File
+- A recommended way to generate a correct JSON file is by using ChatGPT.
+Upload the required PDF to ChatGPT and request to make a JSON file with questions based on the content.
+Ensure the generated JSON file follows the format mentioned above.

 ## JSON File Format

 To create a game, users need to upload a JSON file in the following format: